-We call them Komle, we make them with potatoes, barley flour, a bit of wheat flour and salt, they are shaped the size of a tennis ball, and we serve them with mashed rutabaga, lingonberries, bacon butter for the Komle, and a bit of salted lamb and a bit of coarsely ground, mild and smoky sausage.
+We call them Komla, we make them with potatoes, barley flour, a bit of wheat flour and salt, they are shaped the size of a tennis ball, and we serve them with mashed rutabaga, lingonberries, bacon butter for the Komla, and a bit of salted lamb and a bit of coarsely ground, mild and smoky sausage.

 This sausage is similar to what Americans call Kielbasa (which means ANY kind of meat sausage in Poland.
 What Americans actually mean is a Wiejska sausage).
 The best sausage for this in Norway is the magnificent Sundepølsa from Hardanger, but Vossakorv is very good too.

 We drink caramelly strong ale and aquavit, or a glass of home made juice from berries.
 If you like beer, look for a low hop, caramelly (not dark fruity) Barleywine.
 Or better yet, Vossaøl (recipe), which is a Norwegian farmhouse ale style.
 Though I prefer my own homebrewed Vossaøl, Voss bryggeri has a decent example (info on RateBeer).